autowarefoundation/autoware.universe/planning/recordreplay_planner_nodes/design/recordreplay_planner_nodes-design.md

 This is a wrapper around `recordreplay_planner`.
 Its behavior can be controlled via actions.
 It can record the ego state of the vehicle and play back a set of recorded states at a later time.

-## Assumptions / Known limits

-This node assumes that the recorded states can be played back without any `tf` changes.
-There is an open issue in https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/issues/265 to address this limitation.

-See the `recordreplay_planner` design documentation for more details.

 ## Inputs / Outputs / API

 Actions: